-Therapists are trained to understand projection and transference, as well as other complexities of mental health, and these skills may lend themselves to deeper understanding around individuals’ needs for integration.
+Therapists are trained to understand projection and transference, as well as other complexities of mental health.
+These skills may lend themselves to deeper understanding around individuals’ needs for integration.

-In this regard, community-led peer integration circles can provide a check in terms of questionable power dynamics by being a safe place where people can go to report harm that has happened in another integration context.
+In this regard, community-led peer integration circles can provide a check in terms of questionable power dynamics.
+Being a safe place where people can go to report harm that has happened in another integration context mitigates these dynamics.

 Additionally, peer circles can be a part of building pathways to greater accountability that are accessible and supportive of people who have been harmed.

-It will be interesting to witness how community-led integration circles grow and adapt over time to meet the particular needs of each unique community as psychedelic use continues to become more prominent.
+It will be interesting to witness how community-led integration circles.
+They should grow and adapt over time to meet the particular needs of each unique community as psychedelic use continues to become more prominent.

 We truly are all experts on our own experience, and peer support makes empowered integration possible.